ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - hashPrevMessage REQUIRED:  The cryptographic hash of the last message that caused the rejection to occur.
-The default hash algorothm is SHA256.
+The default hash algorithm is SHA256.

 - reasonCode REQUIRED: the error code (see {{error-types-section}}) causing the rejection.